liqd/adhocracy3/docs/style_guide/js_guidelines.rst

        No:  spam( ham[ 1 ], { eggs: 2 } )

 -  Do not align your code.
-Use the following indentation rules instead (single-line option is always allowed if reasonably short.):
+Use the following indentation rules instead (single-line option is always allowed if reasonably short):

    -  objects::